- 1 A nautical weekend in Chesapeake Bay, MD

 A wine weekend in Willamette Valley, OR

-Oregon's lush Willamette Valley is a great alternative to the prices (and scene) of Napa.
-In McMinnville, you'll find charming independent boutiques along the main street, fresh local food at restaurants like Thistle Restaurant & Bar, and a hot new design sleep called Atticus Hotel along with more than 20 tasting rooms in town, which feature bottles from the 250-some-odd wineries located within a 20-mile radius.
+Oregon’s lush Willamette Valley is a great alternative to the prices (and scene) of Napa.
+In McMinnville, you’ll find charming independent boutiques along the main street, fresh local food at restaurants like Thistle Restaurant & Bar, and hot design sleeps like Atticus Hotel along with more than 20 tasting rooms in town, which feature bottles from the 250-some-odd wineries located within a 20-mile radius.
 While you can certainly pop into any tasting room unannounced, for a more nuanced experience, we suggest booking R. Stuart & Co.’s Taste of Place, which takes drinkers through the Valley’s various terroirs one single-estate Pinot Noir at a time.
-Starting June 1, head to the new Suzor Wines speakeasy tasting room in the back of Yamhill Valley Dry Goods for their High Tea with Wine on Saturday afternoons.
+Alternatively, head to the Suzor Wines speakeasy tasting room in the back of Yamhill Valley Dry Goods for their High Tea with Wine on Saturday afternoons.
 If you need to squeeze in some spa time (we don’t blame you!), book an afternoon at the nearby Allison Inn & Spa for a signature “Pinotherapy” treatment followed by lunch at farm-to-table restaurant Jory.

 A ranch weekend in Wyoming